Life at the Bottom

-Life at the Bottom: The Worldview That Makes the Underclass is a collection of essays written by British writer, doctor and psychiatrist Theodore Dalrymple and published in book form by Ivan R. Dee in 2001.
-In 1994, the Manhattan Institute started publishing the contents of these essays in the City Journal magazine.
+Life at the Bottom: The Worldview That Makes the Underclass is a collection of essays written by British writer, physician and psychiatrist Theodore Dalrymple.
 They are about personal responsibility, the mentality of society as a whole and the troubles of the underclass.
-Dalrymple had problems in finding a British publisher to help him turn his individual essays into a collection, so he eventually turned to American companies for publication.
+The Manhattan Institute, a conservative think tank based in New York City, started publishing the contents of these essays in City Journal magazine in 1994.
+Dalrymple had problems finding a British publisher to help him turn his individual essays into a collection, so he eventually sought an American company for publication.
+They were published in book form by Ivan R. Dee in 2001.

 The main themes expressed in the collection include how an individual's worldview affects their actions and the attitudes of those around them, the philosophy of social determinism and why a lack of personal responsibility for one's actions results from an individual's beliefs in determinism.
 The writing style that Dalrymple explains these in was praised by reviewers for its clear, witty prose and for going immediately to the heart of the matter that is being discussed.

-Most reviews of the collection were positive, applauding how Dalrymple had used his experiences to create a work that gives a transparent look at poverty in England.
+Many reviews of the collection were positive, applauding how Dalrymple had used his experiences to create a work that gives a transparent look at poverty in England.
 The main detraction that reviewers had for the collection was that Dalrymple often became too opinionated in his writing while he was trying to get across the results of his experiences.